 Application Information: To apply, submit a current resume, letter of interest, and list of three professional references to firstname.lastname@example.org.
 Applications may also be mailed to Drawing/Painting/Foundations Studio Manager Search, Oregon College of Art and Craft, 8245 SW Barnes Rd, Portland, OR 97225.
 No calls please.
 Application Deadline: July 11, 2014.

 Oregon College of Art and Craft (OCAC) is seeking highly qualified applicants for adjunct teaching assignments for the BFA program.
 The College encourages applications from candidates who enjoy teaching and working collegially with other dedicated artist/crafts people who are committed to the success of the College and each of its students.
 A pro-active, energetic, positive approach to teaching, a willingness to learn and communicate about the College's programs and work closely with the College's entire faculty and administration to ensure program success is a must!

-Oregon College of Art and Craft is committed to equal employment opportunity for all persons without regard to race, color, religion, sex, national origin, marital or parental status, sexual orientation, gender identity, veteran status, age or disability.
+Oregon College of Art and Craft is committed to equal employment opportunity for all persons without regard to race, color, religion, sex, national origin, marital or parental status, sexual orientation, gender identity, military or veteran status, pregnancy, age or physical or mental disability. or any other basis prohibited by local, state or federal law.
 In addition, the College is committed to improving employment opportunities for and utilization of people who may have been denied equal opportunity in society at large.
 The College encourages application from people of color.